 The preparation of financial statements in conformity with ASNPO requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
-Estimates and assumptions include the estimated useful life of property and equipment for amortization purposes, the net recoverable amount of accounts receivable and property and equipment.
+Estimates and assumptions include the estimated useful life of property and equipment for amortization purposes, the net recoverable amount of accounts receivable and property and equipment, the estimated fair market value of donated good, the going concern assumption and the existence and recognition of contingent liabilities.
 By their nature, these estimates are subject to measurement uncertainty, and the effect on the financial statements of changes in such estimates in future periods could be significant.